Materials-Consortia/OPTIMADE/optimade.md

 but are undefined for other entries, i.e. have the value 'null' within a JSON file or SQL database.

 Unset properties are not returned in the response unless explicitly requested in the search query.
-Any comparisons involving involving unset properties should return a value of false, i.e. by definition the value of 'null' is outside of any defined search range.
+Any comparisons involving unset properties should return a value of false, i.e. by definition the value of 'null' is outside of any defined search range.

 If a property is explicitly requested in a search query without value range filters,